How to get more financial aid for college

 Strategies based on demographics

 Changes in certain demographic variables may have a big impact on the student’s eligibility for need-based financial aid.
-These variables include the parent’s marital status, the number of children in college and the student’s dependency status.
+These variables include the parent’s marital status and the student’s dependency status.

 If a dependent student’s parents are divorced or separated (including an informal separation) and the parents do not live together, only one parent’s information is required on the FAFSA.
-This parent, called the custodial parent, is usually the parent with whom the student lived the most during the 12 months ending on the FAFSA application date.
-If the custodial parent has remarried as of the FAFSA application date, the stepparent’s income and assets must be reported, regardless of any prenuptial agreements.
-If the custodial parent (and stepparent, if any) has lower income, it can yield an increase in need-based financial aid.
+This is the parent who provides greater financial support to the student, not the one with whom the student lived the most during the 12 months ending on the FAFSA application date.
+If this parent has remarried as of the FAFSA application date, the stepparent’s income and assets must be reported, regardless of any prenuptial agreements.
+If the parent filing the FAFSA (and stepparent, if any) has lower income, it can yield an increase in need-based financial aid.

 A student’s dependency status determines whether the financial and demographic information of the student’s parents must be reported on the FAFSA.
 If the student is dependent, parent information is required.
 If the student is independent, parent information is not required, but information from the student’s spouse (if any) will be required.